CS 7936-001 Spring 2025 Types, Inference, & Proof Sear

 • Engage in class discussions, learn to ask insightful and actionable questions.

 There are no required materials / textbooks.
+Links to an external site.

 Email Ben to make an appointment.